How to Clone SATA SSD to M.2 NVMe [Step-by-Step Guide]

 - Copy without resizing partitions: It will not resize the partition size.

-- Add unused space to all partitions: Reallocate the unallocated space to each partition of the target disk, appropriate for the disk size.
+- Add unused space to all partitions: Reallocate the unallocated space to each partition of the target disk.

 - Manually adjust partition size: It allows you to extend unallocated space to any partition as you want.